 Number 11 Urban Hotel

 As you may suspect from the name, this is a modern contemporary-style hotel and is situated at the heart of the Paceville district, close to many bars, clubs and shopping outlets.
 A recent build, you can expect strong wifi and high-pressure showers among the quality facilities.
-The site features a rooftop pool with a bar open from May to October.view prices on booking.com
+The site features a rooftop pool with a bar open from May to October.
+The hotel is fully operational with procedures in place to protect guests in accordance with government guidelines.view prices on booking.com

 Life Inn Suites